 Since 2016 Draminsky is again back to investigations of the relation between sound and image, introducing, among others of series of performances with live music for Danish silent movies under the catchphrase: Slow Sounds For A Busy World and the idea of MovieOnics.

-Click here for an overview of past activities.
+Click here for an overview of his activities since 2000.